 - machine learning for combinatorial optimization (see our Ecole library)

-- causality, in particular in the context of reinforcement learning (see our recent paper on causal RL)
+- causality, in particular in the context of reinforcement learning (see our recent paper and my talk on causal RL)

 I am proud to serve the scientific community, and I have been rewarded NeurIPS 2019 best reviewer (top 40%), ICML 2020 best reviewer (top 30%), NeurIPS 2020 top reviewer (top 10%), ICLR 2021 outstanding reviewer (top 10%), and ICML 2021 expert reviewer.